 (4) A grower may harvest cultivated ginseng on or after the effective date of this section throughout the year.

-(5) A grower may harvest wild simulated and woods grown ginseng from the first day of September through the thirtieth day of November of each year.
+(5) A grower may harvest wild simulated and woods-grown ginseng from September 1, through November 30, of each year.

-(6) It is unlawful for a person to dig, collect or gather wild simulated and woods grown ginseng between the first day of December and the thirty-first day of August.
+(6) It is unlawful for a person to dig, collect or gather wild simulated and woods-grown ginseng between December 1 and August 31.

 (8) A grower shall comply with the certification procedures set forth in subdivision (f) of this section.

-(9) For planting locations in existence prior to the first day of July, two thousand five, provide proof of having purchased ginseng seed, rootlets, or plants for planting for a minimum of one or more of the five years immediately prior to the first day of July, two thousand five, and sign a certification that to the best of his or her knowledge, no wild ginseng existed on the site at the time the ginseng was planted: Provided, That no grower may certify a planting location in existence prior to the first day of July, two thousand five under this provision after the thirty-first day of December, two thousand nine.
+(9) For planting locations in existence prior to July 1, 2005, provide proof of having purchased ginseng seed, rootlets or plants for planting for a minimum of one or more of the five years immediately prior to July 1, 2005, and sign a certification that to the best of his or her knowledge, no wild ginseng existed on the site at the time the ginseng was planted: Provided, That no grower may certify a planting location in existence prior to July 1, 2005, under this provision after December 31, 2009.

 (d) (1) A person may not act as a dealer unless he or she has obtained a dealer's permit from the division.